emergency exit to google

 Volunteering

-Believe it or not, Pathway Project was founded on volunteer hours back in the early 90s, with the start of our 24-hour helpline all from Kathy Coe’s bedroom.
+Believe it or not, Pathway Project was founded on volunteer hours back in the early 90s, with the start of our 24-hour helpline all from our founder Kathy Coe’s bedroom.
 Due to the lack of help for domestic abuse victims in the area, Kathy took it upon herself to do something about this.
-Without Kathy’s determination and dedication to Pathway Project we wouldn’t be where we are today.
-Pathway Project has an incredible team of dedicated volunteers that go above and beyond in their roles to help improve the lives of the adults and children we work with.
+Without Kathy’s determination and dedication to the Pathway Project, we wouldn’t be where we are today.
+Pathway Project has an incredible team of dedicated volunteers who go above and beyond in their roles to help improve the lives of the adults and children we work with.

 Without our volunteers, we would not be able to provide the support we do.
 Volunteers are an integral part of our charity, helping with everything from helpline to fundraising to administration.